VarunSAthreya/flutter_workshop/README.md

     -   [flutter_slidable](https://pub.dev/packages/flutter_slidable)
     -   [intl](https://pub.dev/packages/intl)

--   Add `date` property in `Note` model to store the `DateTime` of note creation.
+-   Add the `date` property in the `Note` model to store the `DateTime` of note creation.

-    -   After this the constructor of `Note` model will look like this: [note.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/basic/lib/models/note.dart)
+    -   After this, the constructor of the `Note` model will look like this: [note.dart](https://github.com/VarunSAthreya/flutter_workshop/blob/basic/lib/models/note.dart)

         ```dart
         class Note {